legerch/develop-memo/Documentations/Developpement/Compilers/GCC/README.md

 This means we enables all warnings, `-Wreturn-type` and `-Wimplicit-function-declaration` must be considered as errors.
 Plus, we added 2 more warnings : `-Wstrict-prototypes` and `-Wshadow`.
 Warning `-Wignored-qualifiers` is disable (was added by `-Wextra`) because this warning is only useful in C++ (it is available in C for library wrote in C compatible in C++ for example).
-> `-pedantic` is not enable, but it could be useful !
+> `-pedantic` is not enabled, but it could be useful if you want to stick to standard C (without _POSIX_ or _GNU_ extensions)

 # 3. GCC Attributes

 GCC also provides somes attributes used for example to disable a warning in this specific case, that tells to the compiler "this is the expected behaviour, don't warn about it", sometimes it can also make optimisation (it's the case for unused variables for example).
-Useful attributes (they are defined as macro here to be easily portable with another compiler) :
+Useful attributes (they are defined as macro here to be easily portable with another compiler):

 - **Unused function**
 ```C
 #define COMPILER_FCT_UNUSED __attribute__((unused))